Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Evolution and Parameter Dependence

 \subsection{Timescales}

 Our simulations allow us to characterize several evolutionary timescales of GMCs dispersed by radiative feedback: the time of first star formation, timescales for star formation and cloud destruction, and the gas depletion time.
 Similar to the definition used by \citet{kim18}, we define the duration of star formation as $t_{\rm SF} = t_{\rm *,90\%} - t_{\rm *,0}$.
 The cloud destruction time is defined as the time for the molecular gas mass\footnote{We find that the destruction timescale based on the total neutral gas ($M_{\rm H^0} + M_{\rm H_2}$) gas mass is about $10\%$ longer than the destruction timescale based on $M_{\rm H_2}$, except for the model {\tt A2B05} for which $t_{\rm dest,neu}$ is about $30\%$ longer than $t_{\rm dest,H_2}$.} to be reduced to $5\%$ of the initial cloud mass ($0.05\Mcl$), $t_{\rm dest,H_2} = t_{\rm H_2,5\%} - t_{*,0}$.
 The gas depletion time is calculated using the initial cloud mass and the time-averaged SFR as $t_{\rm dep,0} = \Mcl/\langle \dot{M}_* \rangle$.
 This should be distinguished from the observed gas depletion time, based on instantaneous gas mass and SFR.
 We note that the ``instantaneous'' depletion time $M_{\rm gas}(t)/\dot{M}_*(t)$ will be close to $t_{\rm dep,0}$ if the SFR is relatively constant and only a small fraction of the mass has been dispersed by feedback; from Figure~\ref{f:hst} and Figure~\ref{f:sfhst}, these conditions are generally satisfied for our simulations in the middle of the active star-forming phase.
 An inherent issue in observations, however, is how the SFR is measured; we return to this in Section~\ref{s:obscomp}.
+Finally, for the purposes of comparing to observations, we note that for constant SFR the mean age of an observed cluster in an actively star-forming cloud would be $t_{\rm SF}/3$.
+This assumes an equal number of stars in each age bin $\{t_{\rm SF}/N, 2t_{\rm SF}/N, \cdots, t_{\rm SF} \}$ within a given cloud and equal representation of clouds at each age, so that the luminosity-weighted average age of clusters would be $t_{\rm SF}(N+2)/(3N)$.